-We all agree that we need to create a new approach of working together between Government, the Business Community, Not for Profit Services and the broader community.
-The current approach is failing to address the growing number of people experiencing homelessness and we believe we can create a new scenario that will work towards ending homelessness.
+This event “Ending Homelessness in WA – Scenarios and Seeds of the Future” held on the 25 October 2016 was a new beginning in an attempt to create a new approach of working together between Government, the Business Community, Not for Profit Services and the broader community.
+Recognising that the current approach has been failing to address the growing number of people experiencing homelessness and with an intention to create a new scenario that will work towards ending homelessness.

 Fundamental to this change is the need to create a different narrative about homelessness and imagining what it will take to end it.
 This requires a new imagining and vision of ending homelessness.

-Earlier on this day a group of community leaders will have come together to participate in a session facilitated by leading futurist Dr Sohail Inayatullah to scenario plan what will it take to end homelessness in WA!
+This day saw a group of community leaders coming together to participate in a session facilitated by leading futurist Dr Sohail Inayatullah to scenario plan what will it take to end homelessness in WA.

-We’re inviting the larger community to come along and to this final session of the day to share in the results of that scenario planning and begin to get engaged and participate in moving towards a desired future.
+The larger community came along and to a final session of the day to share in the results of that scenario planning and began to get engaged and participate in moving towards a desired future.

-This event is hosted by a group of organisations including St. Bart’s, Ruah, St Vinnie’s, Anglicare WA, Globalactive, Mission Australia and the Centre for Social Impact (UWA).
-It is also part of the dynamic engagement strategy for designing the 2017 Social Impact Festival.
+The event was hosted by a group of organisations including St. Bart’s, Ruah, St Vinnie’s, Anglicare WA, Globalactive, Mission Australia and the Centre for Social Impact (UWA).
+It was also part of the dynamic engagement strategy for designing the 2017 Social Impact Festival.
 You can read about the 2016 Social Impact Festival here www.socialimpactfestival.org.